 To understand the basic biology and progression of diseases such as malaria and tuberculosis, which kill millions of people every year, and to design new strategies for their prevention and treatment, research using animals is essential.
 Most major medical advances have depended in part on the use of animals in research.

-The majority of research at the School does not involve animals.
+The majority of research at LSHTM does not involve animals.
 By law, animals may only be used if no other non-sentient alternative is available.

-In the small proportion of cases where researchers work with animals within our specialist research facility, small laboratory rodents – mostly mice – are the only animals used.
+In the small proportion of cases where researchers work with animals within our specialist research facility, small rodents and zebrafish are the only animals used.

 - Numbers and types of animals

-The School currently holds nine Home Office approved Project Licences to enable our research into the causes, treatment and prevention of infectious diseases of global importance.
+LSHTM currently holds eight Home Office approved Project Licences to enable our research into the causes, treatment and prevention of infectious diseases of global importance.

 These were reported to the Home Office in our annual return of procedures under the following experimental headings: